 All these are done by separating big chunks of content into paragraphs with their unique analysis.
 Here’s a breakdown of what the analyzer will show you; relevancy value, type of sentiment, and readability of each and every paragraph.

-At the top of the analysis, you will be able to see the title and meta description of the content.
+At the top of the analysis, you will be able to see the keyword, title and meta description of the content.
 The title is the first thing that your readers will see so make sure it gives a concise and accurate value of what your content will bring.
 As for the meta description, it gives you the opportunity to elaborate in short sentences to tell what your content is about.

 Moving a little lower and you’ll see paragraphs separated by lines and each of them has its own analysis and results.
 BiQ’s line-by-line analysis helps you achieve maximum precision to know if each paragraph is contributing to the SEO of the page.